CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

     my $rng = Math::Random::ISAAC->new( unpack( "N*", urandom(1024) ) ); # 8192 bits

+### Crypt::OpenSSL::Random

+[Crypt::OpenSSL::Random](https://metacpan.org/pod/Crypt::OpenSSL::Random) will return bytes from OpenSSL or LibreSSL libraries' pseudo-random number generators.

+    use Crypt::OpenSSL::Random qw( random_bytes );

+    my $bytes = random_bytes(32)
+      or die "not enough randomness";

+Note that this module requires the OpenSSL or LibreSSL libraries to be installed.

 ## Generating IDs, Tokens and Passwords

 When generating raw random data for encryption keys or initialisation vectors, a common need is to generate a